Configure Active Directory Federation Services as an Identity Provider

 Select the Encryption tab and click Remove to remove the encryption certificate.

-Select the Advanced tab and select SHA-1 for the Secure hash algorithm that matches the SHA Algorithm configured for PCF Elastic Runtime.
+Select the Advanced tab and select SHA algorithm for the Secure hash algorithm that matches the SHA Algorithm configured for PCF Elastic Runtime.

 (Optional) If you are using a self-signed certificate, disable CRL checks by following these steps:

 - Open Windows Powershell as an Administrator.